 The Extradition Process – A Very Basic Explanation

-If a person is arrested with an out-of-state felony warrant, the arresting agency advises the government of the state that issued the warrant.
-If the state that issued the warrant demands that the person be returned, that state has to provide documentation stating that the warrant is valid and return of the prisoner is demanded.
+If a person gets arrested on an out-of-state felony warrant, the arresting agency will advise the government of the state that issued the warrant.
+If the state that issued the warrant demands extradition, it must provide documentation stating that the warrant is valid.
 Upon receiving proper documentation, the governor of Michigan must issue a warrant for the person’s arrest.
-This is commonly referred to as a “Governor’s Warrant.”
-Once the accused is arrested under the governor’s warrant, he or she is taken before a judge and can either agree to the extradition or fight it (by claiming that he is not the right person for example).
+A warrant issued by the Governor of Michigan is a “Governor’s Warrant.”
+The accused is taken before a judge and can either agree to the extradition or fight it.

-If an arrestee agrees to extradition and waives his or her right to a hearing or if a judge rules that a person is to be extradited, the state that issued the original felony warrant has 10 business days to pick up the prisoner.
-If the person is not picked up within 10 business days, he or she is released.
+If an arrestee agrees to extradition and waives his or her right to a hearing or if a judge rules that the person shall be extradited, the state that issued the original felony warrant has 10 (ten) business days to pick up the prisoner.
+If the person is not picked up within ten business days, he or she must be released.

 Bond for Person Arrested on an Out-of-State Warrant

 Most people, including lawyers and judges, are not aware that the UCEA provides for the release of an arrested person with a bond unless the felony charge is punishable by death, 20 years or more, or an escape related felony.
 The Michigan judge is required to look at the individual’s criminal history and a variety of other factors to establish a “reasonable” bond.
 The bond must require the individual to surrender to the state that issued the original warrant on or before a specified date or face forfeiture of the posted bond.

 Extradition is not a pleasant process and usually involves multiple fugitives being transported via bus across the United States in less than ideal conditions.
 Under the UCEA, the prisoner is responsible for the cost of the transportation and the salaries of the law enforcement agents and prosecutors involved (including overtime).